 This pesto-style blend of dark green leaves and herbs is a brilliant way to increase your intake dramatically of these flavonoid and vitamin-C rich ingredients without having to wade through buckets of salad.
 Simply blend it all together with some oil and serve on soups, salads and main meals.

 We recommend you have a serving of this on at least one of your meals each day, ideally two, to give your liver a helping hand.
 You can vary the leaves and herbs used according to taste and availability.
-Add avocado (rich in vitamin E and protein) for a thicker consistency, or cucumber (a very cleansing vegetable) for a thinner texture.
+Add avocado (rich in vitamin EWhat it does: Acts as an antioxidant, protecting cells from damage, including against cancer.
+Helps body use oxygen, preventing blood clots, thrombosis, atherosclerosis.
+Improves wound… and proteinProteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…) for a thicker consistency, or cucumber (a very cleansing vegetable) for a thinner texture.
 Equally, you can ring the changes by adding raw garlic (to get your daily intake of sulphurous vegetables), sun-blush tomatoes or roasted peppers, olives, marinated artichoke hearts, pumpkin seeds or pine nuts.

 ¼ bag (a good handful) watercress, rinsed and dried